 Skip to main content

-IHGC Fellow, Chris Gratien, welcomes Professor Amanda Joyce Hall.
-More details to come!
+IHGC Fellow, Chris Gratien, welcomes Professor Amanda Joyce Hall:

 Amanda Joyce Hall is a historian of twentieth-century social movements with a specialization in Black internationalism, transnational movements, and radical organizing throughout North America, Africa, and the broader Black world.
 Hall's research interests include conceptual and political histories of anti-apartheid, decolonization, African diaspora, Blackness and Black consciousness, anti-colonialism, and abolition.